LordVenom1/Bits/README.md

 - 7 instructions are not implemented (IN, JM, JZ, RAL, RAR, CALL, RET) and some additional instructions were added (LDB,STB,LDC,STC) at unused addresses.

 ## Outcome:
 - The goals of the project are met.
-An SAP-2-like computer can be simulated to run a simple program to generate an 8-bit Fibonacci sequence.
+The "SAP-2"-like computer simulation is working and can generate the 8-bit Fibonacci sequence to completion.